UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `Object` | `Array[...Object]`
 Default: `null`

-This is the place where the actual manipulation of a unit (and ultimately statement) is taking place.
+This is the place where the actual manipulation of a unit (and ultimately a statement) is taking place.
 Several actions/**options** can be passed, for a singular option, use an object for multiple an array of objects:

 ---